waynerichtrain/guide/css-README.md

 display: inline-block (only takes up the width of content)
     To manipulate block-level elements to inline elements

-height
 width
     Set the width of an element either in px or % max-width
     To set a max width and prevent from growing too wide

 PSEUDO-SELECTOR
-a:visited
-    Changes the color of the link when visited
+a:visited {         Changes the color of the link when visited

-a:hover
+    color: red; }

-    Changes the color of the link when hovered
+a:hover {           Changes the color of the link when hovered

-a:active
+    color: yellow; }

-    Changes the color of the link whe clicked
+a:active {          Changes the color of the link whe clicked
+    color: green; }